The Mars Volta: History

+Name origin

+The name, The Mars Volta, derives from Bixler-Zavala and Rodríguez-López's adoration of Federico Fellini's films and science fiction.
+"Mars" is a general nod to outer space and science fiction.
+"Volta" refers to a word in a book Fellini wrote to describe a changing scene or turnaround in time in cinema.
+In Italian, volta can mean both time and to turn.

 Formation and beginning (2001–2002)

 The roots of The Mars Volta are found in the band At the Drive-In.
 ATDI imploded on the verge of a commercial breakthrough, partly due to boredom, partly to musical differences.
 Members Cedric Bixler-Zavala and Omar Rodríguez-López began to further explore their experimental, dub-influenced side project called De Facto, which featured Bixler-Zavala on drums, Rodríguez-López on bass, Isaiah "Ikey" Owens on keyboards, and Jeremy Ward on vocals, loops and sound effects.

 During 2001 Eva Gardner joined the members of De Facto on bass, and they recorded two songs with drummer Blake Fleming and producer Alex Newport, which became the first demo by The Mars Volta.
 The lineup for their first public show at Chain Reaction in Anaheim, California was Rodríguez-López, Bixler-Zavala, Owens, Gardner, Ward, and drummer Jon Theodore.
 This lineup recorded three more tracks with Alex Newport, which became the EP Tremulant, released in early 2002 by Gold Standard Laboratories.

 After the demise of At the Drive-In, Rodríguez-López and Bixler-Zavala found themselves once again starting from the ground up, touring and performing in smaller venues.
 In their early years The Mars Volta were characterized by chaotic live shows and heavy drug use.